yaahc/rustconf/error-handling-isnt-all-about-errors.md

 - Can only represent errors with a single source
 - Can only access 3 forms of context

+Notes: If you've ever written a parser you might have run into this, where you have multiple syntax errors at once, but you can only return one via `source`.
+The error trait can only represent a chain of errors as a singly linked list, not as a tree, and so it doesn't work for every situation.

-Notes: Can't return types like SpanTrace without using hacks based on downcast to work around the error trait.
+Can't return types like SpanTrace without using hacks based on downcast to work around the error trait.

-Error return traces
+This prevents us from having things like Error return traces in zig, though I do have plans on how we can fix these problems so in the future this may no longer be an issue.

 ---